 Season bird with salt and pepper and sprinkle with thyme.

-Pour broth in bottom of pan.
-May add more if it starts to dry up during cooking.
-It’s always nice to have extra juice to pour over chicken when done.
+Pour broth in roasting pan so that it covers the bottom.
+You may add more if it starts to dry up during cooking, so that you have extra juice to pour over chicken when done.

-Roast for 1 to 1 1/2 hours until thickest part of breast registers 170-180 degrees or until you can pull leg out very easily and nicely browned.
+Place roasting pan on the lowest oven rack.
+Roast for 1 to 1 1/2 hours until thickest part of breast registers 170-180 degrees or until you can pull leg out very easily and the top is nicely browned.
+Pour juices from pan over chicken before serving.